influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

 * Data can be imported from [InfluxDB Enterprise](/enterprise_influxdb/latest/) clusters
 * Backup files that can be imported into an InfluxDB Enterprise database.

-> **Note:** Note: This section covers the InfluxDB OSS backup/restore utility.
-If you are using an InfluxDB Enterprise cluster, see [Backing up and restoring in InfluxDB Enterprise](/enterprise_influxdb/v1.5/administration/backup-and-restore/) in the InfluxDB Enterprise documentation.
+> **InfluxDB Enterprise users:** See [Backing up and restoring in InfluxDB Enterprise](/enterprise_influxdb/v1.5/administration/backup-and-restore/).

-> ***Note:*** The offline backup and restore functions provided in InfluxDB OSS versions 1.4 and earlier are retained in version 1.5 without change, and are detailed below in [Backward compatible offline backup and restore](#backward-compatible-offline-backup-and-restore-legacy-format).

-> ***Note:*** Prior to version 1.5, the InfluxDB OSS `backup` utility created  backup file formats, now referred to as the _legacy_ format, that were incompatible with the InfluxDB Enterprise version.
-This legacy format is fully supported in the new `backup` utility as input for the new online restore function.
-If you are creating new backup processes, InfluxData recommends using the new InfluxDB Enterprise-compatible backup format, which uses less disk space and provides a clear transfer path for data between the InfluxDB Enterprise and InfluxDB OSS versions.
+> ***Note:*** Prior to InfluxDB OSS 1.5, the `backup` utility created backup file formats incompatible with InfluxDB Enterprise.
+This legacy format is still supported in the new `backup` utility as input for the new *online* restore function.
+The *offline* backup and restore utilities in InfluxDB OSS versions 1.4 and earlier are deprecated, but are documented below in [Backward compatible offline backup and restore](#backward-compatible-offline-backup-and-restore-legacy-format).

 ## Online backup and restore (for InfluxDB OSS)